linsnotes/linsnotes.github.io/_posts/2024-11-01-Miniconda-Installation-on-Linux-Should-You-Enable-Auto-Initialization.md

 [no] >>>
 ```

-Miniconda Installation on Linux: Should You Enable Auto Initialization?
+Should You Enable Auto Initialization?

 The answer is: it doesn't really matter.
 Whether you choose "Yes" or "No" during installation, you can always change this setting later.
 Below is a guide to help you understand the differences and how to adjust the initialization settings at any time.